 CAS Online Placement Exams

-Before registering for a placement exam, please consult the Calculus Prerequisites and Advanced Placement webpage as you may have already satisfied the prerequisites to enroll in a Calculus course.
+Consult the Calculus Prerequisites and Advanced Placement webpage before registering for an exam, because you may already satisfy the prerequisites to enroll in a Calculus course.

 Exams Given